jamenamcinteer/react-node-course-emaily-app/README.md

 This communicates to mongoose that recipients will be an array of strings.

 We will embed a sub-document collection in recipients.

+Why not nest surveys under users like recipients are under surveys?
+In Mongo world, we refer to each item in a collection as a document.
+Mongo size limit for a single record is 4 MB.
+Survey and all data inside of it can only be 4 MB large.
+An email address is ~20 bytes large.
+Multiply x200,000 = ~4 MB.
+A single survey can only store about 200,000 email addresses.
+If every user's list of surveys were stored under users, the user would be limited to 200,000 recipients, rather than the survey.
+This could cause big bugs.